 Efficient shipping processes are a must, especially when it comes to reducing delivery times and enhancing customer satisfaction.
 Customers also tend to expect a tracking number, to be able to monitor the progress of their orders and estimated delivery dates.

 When you partner with Print Bind Ship, you get a built-in shipping carrier and fulfillment service in one.
-Bundling may not only allow you to save, but also optimize your business’s pick, pack, ship process.
+Bundling may not only allow you to save, but also optimize your business’s pick, pack, and ship process.

-Challenges of the Pick, Pack, Ship Process
+Challenges of Pick, Pack, Ship Process

 Some areas that would likely require more attention are the following: